michaelchadwick/michaelchadwick.info/blog/_posts/2023-11-17-share-new-jekyll-blog-post-on-mastodon-using-github-actions.md

 For how little I actually write blog posts, the time spent on getting a Github Action to work was probably overkill.
 However, as a programmer, just trying to see if it can be done is a valid reason for anything.

 Now that this blog post is done, committing its finality and pushing it to Github will hopefully, and accurately, create a Mastodon post linking to it.
 The meta of all this is truly overwhelming.

+_POSTSCRIPT_: Guess what?
+Running this on Github did not quite work, so more fiddling was necessary.
+What fun.